 Examples of where a domestic violence order is necessary or desirable includes:

 The Queensland Police Service (QPS) is a principal provider of representation for domestic violence proceedings.

+QPS can sometimes withdraw from acting in a matter before it is finalised.
 If this is the case a grant of legal aid may be available subject to the means test, guidelines 3 – domestic violence and the merits test.

 Aid may be granted to vary a domestic violence order provided the applicant meets the merits test with regards to the reasonable prospects of success test and the appropriateness of spending limited public funds test.
 Examples where an order may need to be varied include: